"The Rule Of 4" can help direct elderly in-home care.

 Using "The Rule Of 4" to plan elderly in-home care.

 My name is Scott Strachan.
 I am an RN and have been a caregiver with Abby Services.
-I have extensive in-home care experience as well as varied real-world hospital and senior care experience.
+I have extensive in-home care experience and varied real-world hospital and senior care experience.

-However, The rule of 4 actually came about through my experience as a father.
-As many are aware child care can be demanding and exhausting (much like elderly care).
+However, The rule of 4 came about through my experience as a father.
+As many know, child care can be demanding and exhausting (much like elderly care).
 As a new father, I followed the EASY method.
 EASY stands for Eat, Activity, Sleep, You.
-By following this simple method I was able to ensure my children’s needs were met as well as my own.
+By following this simple method I was able to ensure my children’s needs were met and my own.

 While some of the EASY method can be adopted into senior care, it requires a bit more flexibility due to the varying needs elderly patients have.